 Step 3: Modify the configurations of all node pools in the cluster

-The configurations of a node pool change when the volume plug-in of the cluster changes.
-After you install the new standard CSI plug-in, the configurations of existing node pools are not automatically updated.
-You must manually modify the node pool configurations to trigger an update.
-If the update is successful, the kubelet parameter --enable-controller-attach-detach
+The configurations of a node pool change after the volume plug-in of a cluster change.
+After you install the new standard CSI plug-in in your cluster, the configurations of original node pools in the cluster do not automatically change.
+In this case, you need to manually update the configurations of these node pools.
+If the update is successful, the kubelet parameter --enable-controller-attach-detach is set to true on newly added nodes.

 Manually modifying the node pool configuration triggers the kubelet to restart.
 We recommend that you perform this operation during off-peak hours and make sure that the update on one node pool is correct before you update the other node pools.

-You can modify the configuration of each node pool to update the volume plug-in by adding a new instance type for the node pool or changing the logon password of the node pool.
+You can modify the configurations of each node pool to update the volume plug-in by adding a new instance type or changing the logon password.
 This way, the system automatically updates the node initialization script in the background to ensure that newly added nodes use the new configurations.

 Alternatively, you can create a new node pool and scale in all nodes in the original node pools until the old node pools are deleted.
 Then, directly use the new node pool.
 If you use this method, you do not need to perform the following steps.